 - Youth Entrepreneurship

-The 2018 FAA 4-H Camp registration is NOW OPEN.
-Join us Sunday, July 22 - Thursday, July 26, 2018 for Fairfax, Arlington, and Alexandria (FAA) 4-H Junior Camp held at the Northern Virginia 4-H Educational Center .
-Camp is open to youth age 9-13 (Must be 9 years old by Sept.
-30, 2016).
-The camp fee includes transportation from camp, meals and lodging for five days and four nights, a camp T-shirt, and class supplies.
+The 2019 FAA 4-H Camp registration is NOW OPEN.
+Sunday, June 30 - Thursday, July 4, 2019 the Fairfax, Arlington, and Alexandria (FAA) 4-H Junior Camp will be held at the Northern Virginia 4-H Educational Center .
+Camp is open to youth age 9-13.
+The camp fee includes transportation from camp, meals and lodging for five days and four nights, a camp t-shirt, and class supplies.
 Campers have the opportunity to pick their roommates if they like, and are then placed in a room with campers of similar age.
 Each morning, campers attend three different activities from options that include activities such as fishing, archery, horseback riding, or a ropes challenge course, plus much more.
 Lunch is followed by free recreation and swim time, and every evening campers enjoy a campfire, snack, and an evening program.
 For more information, please contact the Fairfax Cooperative Extension Office.